VirgilSecurity/virgil-e3kit-js/README.md

 ### Manage group chat

 E3Kit allows you to add and remove participants to an existing group chat.
-In this version of E3Kit only the group initiator can change participants or delete group.
+In this version of E3Kit only the group initiator can change participants or delete a group.

 #### Add new participant

-To add new chat member, the chat owner has to call `add` method and specify the new member's Card.
-New member will be able to decrypt all previous messages history.
+To add a new chat member, the chat owner has to call `add` method and specify the new member's Card.
+A new member will be able to decrypt all previous messages history.

 ```javascript
 const newParticipant = await eThree.findUsers('john@myapp.com');